Atypical-Consulting/VirtualFileSystem/README.md

 ### 📋 Prerequisites

-- .NET 6.0
+- .NET 6.0 (supported versions: 6.x to 8.x)
 - A C# IDE (Visual Studio, Rider, etc.)
 - A C# compiler (dotnet CLI, etc.)

 ### 🚀 We use the latest C# features

-This library targets .NET 7.0 and uses the latest C# features.
-It is written in C# 11.0 and uses the new `init` properties, `record` types, `switch` expressions, `using` declarations, and more.
+This library targets .NET 8.0 and uses the latest C# features.
+It is written in C# 12.0 and uses the new `init` properties, `record` types, `switch` expressions, `using` declarations and more.

-I invite you to read the [C# 11.0 documentation](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-11) to learn more about these features.
+I invite you to read the [C# 12.0 documentation](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12) to learn more about these features.

 ### 📦 NuGet

-VirtualFileSystem is available on [NuGet](https://www.nuget.org/packages/VirtualFileSystem/).
+VirtualFileSystem is available on [NuGet](https://www.nuget.org/packages/Atypical.VirtualFileSystem).

-You can install it using the .NET Core CLI:
+You can install it using the .NET CLI:

 ```bash
 dotnet add package Atypical.VirtualFileSystem